 Investor Brief: Legal Landscape of Emerging AI Tech in the United States

-The brief summarizes an accompanying legal landscape report researched and written by Jola Ilori, Student Attorney with the Georgetown Law Communications and Technology Legal Clinic.
+This investor brief is a summary of the attached legal landscape report researched and written by Jola Ilori, Student Attorney with the Georgetown Law Communications and Technology Law Clinic.

 01 Overview